Tackem-org/User/readme.md

     - <https://www.w3schools.com/jsref/met_win_btoa.asp>

 - Edit User (as Admin)
-- Include a group system that pages can register new groups
+- Include a group service that pages can register new groups
 - Groups and individual users should be able to inheret permissions for "actions"/pages (and eventually API too.)
 API will be a copy of the Remote Web system but will be more spaced around only serving json data and will need to take methods into account more.

 ## Using